Fat, flightless parrot named Bird of the Year after a campaign tainted by voter fraud - KESQ

 It became the first bird to win the contest for a second time — a feat not explicitly prohibited by the country’s constitution — and snatched victory thanks to the competition’s unique and convoluted voting system, having lost the outright popular vote to the Antipodean albatross.

-“In a stunning upset the kākāpō swoops in from behind to claw the title of #BirdOfTheYear 2020 away from competition front-runner,” Forest & Bird, the environmental group that organizes the annual contest, announced on social media on Monday, with a nod to CNN’s coverage of another high-profile election race.
+“In a stunning upset the kākāpō swoops in from behind to claw the title of #BirdOfTheYear 2020 away from competition front-runner,” Forest & Bird, the environmental group that organizes the annual contest, announced on social media on Monday.

 The New Zealand competition frequently turns heated, as politicians, celebrities and online groups endorse their preferred creatures.